DenisStorchak/tais/README.md

 </pre>

 ####Notes:
-#####hibernate
-Hibernate ORM properties.
+<b>hibernate</b> — Hibernate ORM properties.
 Do not change them if you don't know anything about ORM and Hibernate.<br />
 <b>hibernate.hbm2ddl.auto=create-drop</b> means that database will be deleted after redeploy and should use only for development.
 Change this value to <b>validate</b>.<br>
 <b>jdbc</b> — database connection settings.
 By default configured for local postgresql with database name <b>tais</b> and credentials <i>postgres</i><br />